Quality In / Quality Out: Data quality more relevant than model choice in anomaly detection with the UGR'16: Materials and Methods

 The UGR'16 dataset~\cite{macia2018ugr}\footnote{Dataset available online at \url{https://nesg.ugr.es/nesg-UGR'16/}} was captured from a real network of a tier 3 Internet Server Provider (ISP).
 The data collection was carried out with Netflow between March and June of 2016 under Normal Operation Conditions (NOCs), meaning that the network was used normally by the ISP clients.
 This allowed to model and study the normal behavior of the network, and to unveil certain anomalies such as SPAM campaigns.
 The flows of the dataset were labelled indicating if they were "background" (regarded as legitimate flows), or "anomalies" (identified as non-legitimate flows).
 In addition, another capture was made between July and August of 2016, including some controlled attacks that were launched to obtain a test dataset for validation of anomaly detection algorithms.
-To do this, twenty five virtual machines were deployed within one of the ISP sub-networks.
-Five of these machines attacked the other twenty.
 The type of attacks were \textit{Denial of Service} (DOS), \textit{port scanning} in two modalities: either from one attacking machine to one victim machine (SCAN11) or from four attacking machines to four victim machines (SCAN12), and \textit{botnet traffic} (NERISBOTNET).
-These attacks were launched during twelve days in different periods of time, following either planned or random scheduling, and with real background traffic.

-This dataset has the main benefit that data are collected from a real network and allow us to validate algorithms in a realistic manner, where background traffic follows day/night and weekday/weekend patterns.
-As of today, the UGR'16 has been referenced in more than 150 research papers (according to Google Scholar) and it can be considered a benchmark in the research of anomaly detection in real traffic data for cybersecurity.
-The general characteristics of the dataset are provided in Table \ref{tab:setsFeatures}.
+As of today, the UGR'16 has been referenced in more than 160 research papers (according to Google Scholar) and it can be considered a benchmark in the research of anomaly detection in real traffic data for cybersecurity.